Collins-kariuk/Sleep-Tracker-App/README.md

 # Sleep Tracker App

+## The Motivation and Vision

+Inspired by Matthew Walker's book *"Why We Sleep"* and its insights into the crucial role of sleep, I set out to create a mobile app that visualizes recent sleep data and eventually provides personalized recommendations to enhance sleep quality.
+My passion for metrics and data visualization drove me to undertake this beginner project as part of my mobile development journey.

+As I was new to mobile development, I chose Kotlin with Jetpack Compose for this project.
+For more details on why I selected this tech stack, you can check out [my Countdown Timer app repository](https://github.com/Collins-kariuk/countdown-timer-app).
+Though I initially found this project to be quite ambitious, it led me to pivot to a simpler, related project, which you can explore [here](https://github.com/Collins-kariuk/countdown-timer-app).

+Currently, this app is still a work in progress.
+I've been inspired by apps like Bevel and Apple Health and hope that one day this project will reach similar levels of success.
+Additionally, I drew inspiration from a [Codementor mobile app project](https://www.codementor.io/projects/mobile/daily-sleep-tracker-mobile-app-c3bf3be75h).

+As a beginner, I'm eager to enhance my Kotlin Android development skills and would appreciate any resources or contributions to help advance this project.

 ## Overview

 The **Sleep Tracker App** is a mobile application designed to help users track and manage their sleep patterns.
 It allows users to record their sleep entries, view historical data, and learn about the benefits of good sleep.
 Built using Jetpack Compose for modern Android development, the app integrates with Google Sign-In and Firebase Authentication for secure user management.